Multimodal Benchmark for Safety Assessment in Industrial Inspection Scenarios: Data Overview

-Based on robot model statistics, the distribution of inspection points across different platforms is notably imbalanced.
+Based on robot model statistics, as shown in Fig. \ref{fig:datafields}, the distribution of inspection points across different platforms is notably imbalanced.
 The T3 C05 and T3 S05 models, both rail-mounted platforms, account for 39.1\% and 24.9\% of the inspection points respectively, contributing a combined total of 64.0\%.
 T7 E05 and T7 S05 account for 11.3\% and 9.8\%, while T9 W05 and T9 E11 contribute 7.1\% and 5.7\%.
 The remaining models collectively account for only 2.2\%.
 This distribution reflects real-world deployment conditions where mainstream platforms contribute the majority of the data and long-tail platforms enhance diversity.
 Rail-mounted platforms dominate in terms of data volume, providing a practical basis for research on cross-platform generalization, platform bias analysis, and evaluation under heterogeneous modality settings.

 All inspection instances in InspecSafe-V1 are uniformly annotated with RGB keyframes, pixel-level object masks, scene descriptions, and safety-level labels.
-This ensures consistency in the core supervision signals across platforms.
-Object annotations cover a wide range of industrial infrastructure and safety-relevant targets.
 A total of 234 object categories are defined in the RGB modality, showing a significant long-tail distribution.
 The most frequent object categories include Pipeline (12.9\%), Traffic Cone (8.9\%), Stent (7.1\%), Idler Roller (5.6\%), and Bolt (4.8\%), which together account for 39.3\%.
 Including Belt (2.9\%), Window (2.7\%), Gooseneck Tube (2.6\%), Protective Net (2.5\%), and Flange (2.0\%), the top ten categories account for 52.0\%.
 This distribution is consistent with real-world appearance frequencies and provides a natural and challenging setting for learning under class imbalance.

 Across industrial domains, the dataset includes tunnel, power, metallurgy, coal transportation, and oil and gas scenarios.
 The normal and abnormal sample ratios vary considerably by domain.
-In tunnel scenes, 78.2\% of samples are normal and 21.8\% are abnormal.
+In tunnel scenes, 78.2\% of instances are normal and 21.8\% are abnormal.
 In power scenes, the ratio is 88.2\% to 11.8\%.
 In coal transportation, it is 77.3\% to 22.7\%.
-In oil and gas, abnormal samples account for 34.9\% and normal samples for 65.1\%.
-In metallurgy, nearly all samples are normal, with abnormal cases accounting for only 0.1\%.
+In oil and gas, abnormal instances account for 34.9\% and normal instances for 65.1\%.
+In metallurgy, nearly all instances are normal, with abnormal cases accounting for only 0.1\%.
 These statistics reflect substantial differences in anomaly occurrence across domains.